Financial-Times/origami-website/_services/polyfill-service.md

 ---
 title: Polyfill.io
-description: Polyfill.io is a service which accepts a request for a set of browser features and returns only the polyfills that are needed by the requesting browser.
 ---

-# {{page.title}}

 Polyfill.io is a service which accepts a request for a set of browser features and returns only the polyfills that are needed by the requesting browser.